reox/FreeCAD_macros/README.md

 you can only specify the total number of decimal places and that it will switch to exponential format if the value is too large.

+## ChainMeasure.FCMacro

+With this macro you can properly align dimensions to be used as chain measures.
+It also aligns the dimension value to the center of the line, if it was moved before.

+Select at least one dimension line which shall be aligned.
+Only DistanceX and DistanceY are supported.